dennis-bilson-port/datadog-svc-dependency-setup-template/README.md

 requests==2.31.0
 ```

-Instrumentation in main.py (Both Services):
+## Instrumentation in main.py (Both Services):

 The ddtrace library can automatically instrument many popular libraries and frameworks.
 For FastAPI, the recommended way is to use ddtrace-run when starting your application.
-This automatically patches the necessary components.
+This automatically patches the necessary parts.
 However, to ensure proper service naming, environment, and version tagging, we'll leverage environment variables.

-web-api/main.py
+### web-api/main.py
 No direct code changes are strictly necessary in main.py if you use ddtrace-run and set environment variables.
 ddtrace will automatically instrument FastAPI and incoming HTTP requests.For outgoing requests (if web-api were to call another service),
 ddtrace would also instrument the requests library automatically.client-service/main.pySimilarly, for client-service, ddtrace will automatically instrument
 FastAPI for incoming requests and the requests library for outgoing HTTP calls to the web-api.Ensure your client-service/main.py makes an HTTP call to the web-api.

-For example:# client-service/main.py
+### client-service/main.py

 ```python
 from fastapi import FastAPI